Owoscaw/uni_notes/analysis 1/Series.md

 # Rearrangement of series:

 $$\Huge \sum_{k=1}^\infty\frac{(-1)^{k+1}}{k}$$
 Is a convergent series by the alternating sign test, with limit $c\in(\frac{1}{2},1)$.
-Rearranging the summands such that every positive term is followed by the next two negative summands
+Rearranging the summands such that every positive term is followed by the next two negative summands leads to the result that $c=\frac{1}{2}c$, which implies that $c=0$, a contradiction.
+This shows that the commutativity used in finite sums cannot be used for infinite sums.